chijioke-ibekwe/raven/README.md

     ];
     ```

-     This works with any email provider (SendGrid, Amazon SES, etc.), and you can mix both approaches across different contexts — useful for gradually migrating templates off a provider's platform.
+     This works with any email provider (SendGrid, Amazon SES, Postmark, Mailgun), and you can mix both approaches across different contexts — useful for gradually migrating templates off a provider's platform.

    - SMS Notification Context
     ```php